UNISvalbard/unisacsi/README.md

 ## Installation

 We recommend the use of the anaconda distribution and the underlying conda package manager.
 It can be downloaded and installed from [here](https://www.anaconda.com/products/distribution).
 It is advised to install this toolbox into a virtual environment, as some of the functionality depends on older versions of common packages.
-Download the file requirements.txt directly from the github repository, then open an anaconda-prompt window and create your new environment:
+Download the file requirements.txt directly from the github repository (open the file on the webpage, click on "Raw", right-click and Save as...), then open an anaconda-prompt window and create your new environment:
 ```
 conda create -n myenv python=3.8 --file requirements.txt
 ```